 Library of Congress Digital Collections & Services – provides access to print, pictorial and audio-visual collections. (copyright restrictions are noted for works not in the public domain)

-Wikimedia Commons – a media file repository making available public domain and freely-licensed educational media content (images, sound and video clips)
+Wikimedia Commons – makes available public domain and open access media from a variety of sources (images, sound and video clips)

 Europeana – provides access to millions of digitized items from European museums, libraries, and archives.
 Searches can be limited to public domain and/or open access works